absfs/absfs/IMPLEMENTER_GUIDE.md

 ## Overview

 The absfs package uses interface segregation to make filesystem implementation as simple as possible.
-You only need to implement the **`Filer` interface** (8 methods) to create a functional filesystem.
+You only need to implement the **`Filer` interface** (11 methods) to create a functional filesystem.
 The `ExtendFiler` function then provides all additional `FileSystem` methods automatically.

 ### Key Principles

-- **Minimal Implementation**: Only 8 methods required
+- **Minimal Implementation**: Only 11 methods required (8 core + 3 io/fs compatibility methods)
 - **No Internal Dependencies**: Your implementation doesn't need to know about absfs internals
 - **Composition-Friendly**: Your Filer works with all absfs composition patterns
 - **Absolute Paths Only**: Filers only need to handle absolute paths